1Y0U1/YOUHON/README.md

 ⚠ Designed to deceive attackers.
 Built to alert defenders.

 # Features
- Fake Service Emulation:    Emulates common services (FTP, SSH, Telnet, etc.) on selected ports to attract and trap scans or unauthorized connection attempts.
+ <u>Fake Service Emulation:<u>    Emulates common services (FTP, SSH, Telnet, etc.) on selected ports to attract and trap scans or unauthorized connection attempts.

  Real-time Scan Detection:    Monitors the system for suspicious activity and detects port scans or connection attempts instantly.